On Being a Startup Advisor

 Types of advisory shares

-• Common stock is the most common form of equity granted to advisors in the early-stage before a priced round.
+• Common stock is the most common form of equity granted to advisors in the early stages before a priced round.
 Restricted stock awards (RSAs) convert into shares of stock upon vesting, providing straightforward ownership without the need to purchase the shares.

 • Stock options grant the right, but not the obligation, to purchase shares of the company's stock at a set price, known as the exercise or strike price.
 This is more common after a priced round, but does require you to exercise (pay for) the stock at a certain time after your contract.
 Make sure you ask what that exercise period is, as it can significantly impact your financial planning